martin0004/drone_control_system/README.md

 ω_i > 0	upward lift <br>
 ω_i < 0	downward lift

 As we can see, the propellers rotation speeds use their own sign convention, which is **different from the drone body frame** (see section “Coordinate Frames”).
-To avoid confusion, rotation speeds are always expressed with the propeller convention in this project, never in the body frame.
+To avoid confusion, propeller rotation speeds are always expressed with the propeller convention in this project, never in the body frame.

 **External Loads**